 Do Dark Matter and Dark Energy exist?
-Universal Field Cosmology, a new theory of gravity, makes them unnecessary
+Universal Field Cosmology's new theory of gravity makes them unnecessary

 Author: Mark J. Mason

-I would like to present a new model of the structure of the universe that is very different from current models.
+I would like to present a new model of the structure of the universe that is very different than current models.
 It includes a new theory of gravity, with its own equation for gravitational force, that explains the rate of acceleration of the expansion of the universe and the flat rotational speeds of stars around galaxies without needing to resort to proposing the existence of “dark energy” and “dark matter.”
-It also, amongst other things, proposes an alternative mechanism for the formation of black holes other than by stellar collapse, explains the speed and quantity of the fast solar wind, and provides a mechanism for the evolution of the organized complexity of the universe.
+It also, amongst other things, achieves the long-sought-after goal in physics of unifying gravitation with nuclear and electromagnetic forces, proposes an alternative mechanism for the formation of black holes other than by stellar collapse, explains the speed and quantity of the fast solar wind, and provides a mechanism for the evolution of the organized complexity of the universe.
 The math has largely been worked out for the theory, and corresponds well with the reality astronomers observe.
 The most impressive part of this math is the theory's equation for gravity, and that it can be used to calculate a value for the acceleration of the expansion of the universe that is in close agreement with the observed value.

 This web page is a short introductory article about this new cosmology.
 At the end of the article there are 20 links to a series of articles that fill in the details of this model and provide the derivations for its mathematical equations.
 To go straight to these links, click here.
 For more information on scientific concepts in the following article, please mouseover and/or click their links.